The Maya

 Deep in the jungle of Mesoamerica, a group of Maya city-states flourished for over a millennium.
-The Maya constructed great temples to bloodthirsty gods, then mysteriously went into a period of decline not once, but twice.
+The Maya constructed great temples to bloodthirsty gods, then mysteriously went into a period of decline not once but twice.
 Finally, by the time the Spanish arrived in 1517, little remained of the Maya beyond the legends and the clues they left behind for explorers to discover.

 Resources